Body found by individual on walk in Osoyoos - BC Local News

 Osoyoos RCMP this morning (April 30) were called to investigate a body found by an individual on a walk.

-At approximately 10 a.m., RCMP were called to a vacant lot at the end of Cottonwood Drive in Osoyoos after a walker came across a deceased elderly man.
+At approximately 10 a.m., RCMP were called to a vacant lot at the end of Cottonwood Drive in Osoyoos after a pedestrian came across a deceased elderly man.

 Investigators with both the RCMP and the B.C.
 Coroners Service attended to examine the scene.
 RCMP do not suspect foul play to be involved.